wirepas/wm-sdk-5g/Readme.md

-# Wirepas SDK for 5G
+# Wirepas SDK for 5G Mesh

 <img src="WCS-Icons-5gmesh.png" alt="drawing" width="200"/>

 ## Overview

-This repository hosts the __Wirepas SDK for 5G profiles__.
+This repository hosts the __Wirepas SDK for 5G Mesh profile__.
 It allows the development of an application to be executed on the same chip as Wirepas Stack.
 This application is often referred as a _Single-MCU application_.